Enhance Your Undergraduate Degree with a Master’s in One Year*

 **According to the Bureau of Labor Statistics, civil engineers, mechanical engineers, and engineering managers, reported median wages between 9 and 13 percent more for workers who had a master’s degree compared with those who had a bachelor’s degree.

 Maximize Opportunity, Minimize Time: Pursuing a master’s degree as part of a bachelor’s degree can significantly reduce the expense and time commitment of graduate school.
 We know you’ve spent four years of late night studying and hard work pursuing your undergraduate degree and adding one more year of schooling will set you back entering the workforce, but this just might be the best time in your life to complete a master’s degree.
 Students who delay a graduate degree often take on the challenge while working full time, with a family or other obligations, and studying part time can take up to three years or more to complete a degree.
+Please note that any course used towards the undergraduate degree cannot be used towards a graduate degree.

 * Degree completion date is based on the number of graduate courses completed as an undergraduate.
 Most students complete the master’s degree in one year, with some taking courses during the summer session.